Create a Virtual Machine Running Linux

 Under Availability Set, for the purposes of this tutorial use the default setting of None.
 Click the check mark to create the virtual machine, and then click the arrow to continue.

 Under Endpoints, review the endpoint that's automatically created to allow Secure Shell (SSH) connections to the virtual machine.
 (Endpoints allow resources on the Internet or other virtual networks to communicate with a virtual machine.)
 You can add more endpoints now, or create them later.
-For instructions on creating them later, see How to Set Up Communication with a Virtual Machine.
+For instructions on creating them later, see How to Set Up Endpoints to a Virtual Machine.

 After the virtual machine and cloud service are created, the Management Portal lists the new virtual machine under Virtual Machines and lists the cloud service under Cloud Services.
 Both the virtual machine and the cloud service are started automatically.